Fuusio/Robopupu/README.md

 ## Changelog

+### 0.5.3
+* Added support for using type parameters in interfaces annotated with @PluginInterface.
+* Extensions to Feature API.
+A Feature may have a parent Feature and child Features to facilitate e.g. implementation of navigation.
+* New utility classes, e.g. com.robopupu.api.util.Id
+* Minor fixes and extensions.

 ### 0.5.2
-* Support for using generic methods with type parameters in interface annotated with @PluginInterface.
+* Support for using generic methods with type parameters in interfaces annotated with @PluginInterface.
 * Minor fixes and extensions.

 ### 0.5.1